 - Check the engine and engine mounting.

 - Look for loose or damaged fasteners.

 - Check the propeller for damage.

-- Check that the battery is in good condition and the battery connections are secure.

 Checking the engine oil level

 - Put the outboard motor in an upright position (not tilted). - 2.
 Remove oil dipstick and wipe it clean. - Completely insert the dipstick and remove it again. - 4.
 Check the oil level using the dipstick to be sure the level falls between the upper and lower marks.
 Fill with oil if it is below the lower mark, or drain to the specified level if it is above the upper mark.